-Air travel is appropriate for most infants.
-Before you fly with your baby, however, consider:
+Typically, air travel is appropriate for most healthy, full-term infants.
+However, before you fly with your baby, consider:

 Your baby's ears.
-Changing cabin pressure during a flight causes temporary changes in middle ear pressure, which can trigger ear pain.
-To help equalize the pressure in your baby's ears, offer your baby a breast, bottle or pacifier to suck on during takeoff and the initial descent.
-It might help to try to time your baby's feedings so that he or she is hungry during these times.
-If your baby has had ear surgery or an ear infection in the past two weeks, ask his or her doctor if it's OK to fly.
+Changing cabin pressure during a flight causes temporary changes in middle ear pressure.
+This can trigger ear pain.
+To help relieve the discomfort in your baby's ears, offer your baby a breast, bottle or pacifier to suck on during takeoff and the initial descent.
+It might help to try to time feedings so that your baby is hungry during these times.
+If your baby has had ear surgery or an ear infection two weeks before your flight date, ask a health care provider if it's safe to fly.

 Also, airplane cabin noise levels are loud, especially during takeoff.
-Consider using cotton balls, noise-canceling headphones or small earplugs to limit your baby's exposure to this noise and make it easier for him or her to sleep.
+Consider using cotton balls, noise-canceling headphones or small earplugs to limit your baby's exposure to this noise.
+This may help make it easier for your baby to sleep.

 - Your baby's breathing.
 During flight, air pressure in an aircraft cabin is lower than air pressure on land.
 This temporary change in oxygen level doesn't seem to pose problems for otherwise healthy babies.
-However, if your baby was born prematurely, has chronic heart or lung problems, or has upper or lower respiratory symptoms, talk to your baby's doctor before flying.
+However, if your baby was born prematurely, has chronic heart or lung problems, or has upper or lower respiratory symptoms, talk to your baby's health care provider before flying.

 Don't be tempted to give your baby an over-the-counter medication, such as diphenhydramine (Benadryl, others), to encourage sleep during the flight.
 The practice isn't recommended, and sometimes the medication can have the opposite effect.